hyperlabs-finance/hyperclaim/README.md

 ## Hyperclaim.sol

 Hyperclaim is the central registry where users of the hypersurface protocol can add claims about themselves and others.
-These claims are then checked in credital-based interactions.
+These claims are then checked in credential-based interactions.
 Examples of such claims are that a user is an accredited investor or that a citizen of a particular jurisdiction.

 ## HyperclaimIdentityRegistry.sol